 - Remember measurements must be exact.
 (Insert tongue in cheek)

 - Dump in a bunch of self-rising flour and stir it together with a large fork.

 - Add more flour as needed, until you have a glossy dough consistency.
 If the dough is thick enough, but not glossy, add a bit more oil.

 - You can refrigerate or freeze the dough at this point, if needed.

 Now it's time to pull out your electric skillet and fill it with about 1/2 inch of vegetable oil.
 Or you can use a Fry Daddy.
 You'll know the oil is hot enough a couple drops of water fizzles on the surface, or a bit of dough begins to float and sizzles immediately.

-Now, you need to put dust a clean counter surface with flour so that you can my each fry bread.
+Now, you need to put dust a clean counter surface with flour so that you can shape each fry bread.
 Grab a golf ball sized hunk of dough from your bowl and flatten it out.
-Make sure you poke a hole in the middle so that the dough doesn’t puff up with air during cooking.
+Make sure you poke a hole in the middle so that the dough doesn't puff up with air during cooking.
 No, the bread does not have to be perfectly round.
 Or oval.
 Or anything else.
 Enjoy your inner mess-maker.